-Although Achievement Level Descriptors are intended to aid interpretation of the four categories, they are less precise than Scale Scores for describing student growth or changes in achievement gaps among groups of students since they do not reveal changes of student scores within the four levels.
-Thus, Achievement Levels should be understood as representing approximations of levels at which students demonstrate mastery of a set of concepts and skills.
+Although Achievement Level Descriptors are intended to aid interpretation of the four categories, they are less precise than scaled scores for describing student growth or changes in achievement gaps among groups of students since they do not reveal changes of student scores within the four levels.
+Thus, achievement levels should be understood as representing approximations of levels at which students demonstrate mastery of a set of concepts and skills.

 Not the Only Measure

 There are other measures that students, teachers, and parents can also use to help evaluate academic progress.Achievement levels are a reporting feature that is federally required under the No Child Left Behind Act, and one that has become familiar to many educators.
 However, characterizing a student’s achievement solely in terms of falling in one of four categories is an oversimplification.
 Achievement levels should serve only as a starting point for discussion about the performance of students and of groups of students.
 There are other measures that students, teachers, and parents can also use to help evaluate the academic progress of students and schools, such as scaled scores, growth models, and portfolios of student work.

 In other words, achievement levels should not be interpreted as infallible predictors of students’ futures.
 They must be continuously validated and should be used only in the context of the multiple sources of information that educators have about students and schools.